convertigo/c8oprj-lib-saml/readme.md

 ## Configuring your SSO IDP (Identity provider)

-You will need at least 2 Fields to be configured in your SSO IDP :
+You will need at least 2 Fields to be configured in your SSO IDP when you will declare a new application :
  * The Identifier (Entity ID)
  * The Reply URL (Assertion Consumer Service URL)